 Not So Fast...

-Though it's all very interesting, not everyone buys into "swirl theory."
-Trainer Benny Guitron, who's showed more than his share of champions and is a popular broker for the buying and selling of horses, is skeptical.
+Though it's all extremely interesting, not everyone buys into "swirl theory."
+Trainer Benny Guitron, who has shown more than his share of champions and is a popular broker for the buying and selling of horses, is skeptical.

 "I don't know that much about it, so I've never used swirls as a guideline in purchasing a horse or figuring out behavior," he says.
 "I'm much more concerned with the softness in the eye to tell me what a horse will be like.
 My father used to look at swirls," he adds, "but I never saw him pass up a good horse if a swirl wasn't in the right place."

-Likewise, Team H&R member and world-champion trainer Bob Avila is equivocal.
+Likewise, world champion trainer Bob Avila is equivocal.

 In The Final Analysis...